atabegruslan/Others/Mobile/react_native_expo.md

 run `npm run start` or `yarn start` (A.K.A.: `npx expo start`)
 scan the QR code from within the Expo Go app.

+`npx expo start` vs `npx expo run`

+`start` defaults to Expo Go.
+If you press `a` or `i` after that, it will run in any attached simulators or devices.

+`run` automatically runs prebuild under the hood.
+It does everything in one command, eg: `npx expo run:android`

 References
 - Earlier version of `Expo Go` (v50): https://expo.dev/go?sdkVersion=50&platform=android&device=true
 - Use Yarn over NPM because it's faster: https://waverleysoftware.com/blog/yarn-vs-npm